Biodun Jeyifo: Career

-Political Activism and Public Engagement
+Political activism and public engagement

-At Ife and Cornell, Jeyifo joined other faculty members in producing successful doctoral students who went on to become distinguished academics in their own right.
-Also, a good number of students that he taught and mentored at the University of Ibadan and OAU-Ife went on to become acclaimed and influential book publishers, journalists, media practitioners and executives that played leading roles in the struggles against military autocracy and predatory civilian misrule in the last four decades.
-Altogether Jeyifo’s teaching, research and publications in the 1970s through the 1980s were pivotal in transforming the curriculum of Nigerian universities.
-In this unprecedented development, Marxist literary, theater and cultural studies, Marxist philosophy and historiography, and Marxist social sciences became so prevalent in the curriculum of the country’s universities that the dons were accused by the government of “not teaching what they were paid to teach.”
-In a retort to this accusation that became famous, Jeyifo asserted that he and his cohorts in the movement were indeed teaching what they were paid to teach on account of texts like Chinua Achebe’s Things Fall Apart and No Longer at Ease and Wole Soyinka’s Season of Anomy and The Man Died that were savagely critical of the state of affairs in the postcolonial era.
+At Ife and Cornell, Jeyifo joined other faculty members in producing doctoral students who subsequently became distinguished academics in their own right.
+Additionally, several of the students that he taught and mentored at the University of Ibadan and OAU-Ife went on to become book publishers, journalists, media practitioners or executives, many of whom played leading roles in the struggle against military autocracy and predatory civilian misrule.

+Altogether, Jeyifo's teaching, research and publications in the 1970s through the 1980s were pivotal in transforming the curriculum of Nigerian universities.
+In this unprecedented development, Marxist literary, theatre and cultural studies, Marxist philosophy and historiography, and Marxist social sciences became so prevalent in the curriculum of the country's universities that the dons were accused by the government of "not teaching what they were paid to teach".
+In a retort to this accusation that became famous, Jeyifo asserted that he and his cohorts in the movement were indeed teaching what they were paid to teach on account of texts like Chinua Achebe's Things Fall Apart and No Longer at Ease and Wole Soyinka's Season of Anomy and The Man Died that were savagely critical of the state of affairs in the postcolonial era.

 Much later at Cornell University in the early 2000s, Jeyifo was a member of a group of English department faculty that gave free weekly classes to inmates at the all-male maximum-security correctional facility of Auburn in upstate New York.
-On this project he has testified that it was an unforgettable experience for him to teach the writings and thought of the likes of Frantz Fanon, Amilcar Cabral, Nelson Mandela, James Baldwin and Chinua Achebe, among others, to prison inmates, some of whom were lifers.
+On this project, he testified that it was an unforgettable experience for him to teach the writings and thought of the likes of Frantz Fanon, Amilcar Cabral, Nelson Mandela, James Baldwin and Chinua Achebe, among others, to prison inmates, some of whom were lifers.